Live Brown Crab (L-XL)

 Chefs know that the freshest and tastiest crab is the crab that is live, then cooked and consumed the same day.

 Live Cornish Brown Crabs are responsibly and sustainably pot-caught by crab fishermen (who work from small day boats) from rocky areas in inshore waters around Cornwall (within Cornwall's six mile limit), England.
-These crabs are packed live to order, and couriered to our clients' addresses in mainland UK by 12 noon next day.
+These crabs are packed live to order by shellfish fishery, and couriered to our clients' addresses in mainland UK by 12 noon next day.
 Once cooked, the crab meat is fresh, succulent and full of flavour.

 We do not supply pre-cooked or frozen crabs, or imported crabs from outside of the UK.

 No Guarantee: Brown Crab are landed in different sizes (weights).
 In the event that the crabs landed are different to the size ordered by you, we will pack them as near as possible to the size ordered by you.
-All crabs are packed whole and live to order for by 12 noon next day delivery by couriers to our clients' addresses in mainland UK.
+All crabs are packed whole and live to order by our shellfish fishery for by 12 noon next day delivery by couriers to our clients' addresses in mainland UK.
 However, we cannot promise that crabs will arrive live and/or delivery will be made by 12 noon next day, as this is outside of our control.
 When you place an order for live crab you agree that you do so entirely at your own risk.

 In Stock: Yes.
 At times crabs may not be available due to adverse tides and/or weather.